YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When patients expect crown density to look like a full untouched scalp, disappointment becomes likely.
 When they understand that the goal is improvement, softening, and better coverage under normal conditions, the discussion becomes more realistic.

-Crown graft numbers should not be used to create fantasy.
+Crown graft numbers cannot be used to create fantasy.
 The surgeon has to explain what the crown can do and what it cannot.

 A staged plan is better when the patient has broad loss, uncertain future progression, limited donor supply, or competing priorities between front and crown.
 It is also better when the first session needs to prove how the hair grows, how the patient heals, and how the design looks in real life.